On B Deck/Corridor, the alien's acid blood has stopped eating through the decks.

-"Uses it for blood!"
+"And that damned thing uses it for blood!"

 Review: "Needless to say, the art (in Star Wars age 9) might not be the greatest, but there is still some considerable charm to it.
 Considering the age and relative isolation of the young boy in question I would call it amazing"